hphelion/documentation/commercial/GA1/commercial.install-GA-kvm.md

 7. When prompted for host authentication, type `yes` to allow the SSH connection to proceed.

-8. Copy the `env_vars` file to `/root`.
+8. Copy the `esx-custom-ips.json` file to `/root`.
 You can use the `scp` to copy the file from seed VM host to the seed VM.

-9. Execute the `env_vars` file using the `source` command.
+9. Execute the `esx-custom-ips.json` file using the `source` command.
 The `source` command executes the content of the file passed as argument, in the current shell.

-		source env_vars
+		source esx-custom-ips.json

 10. Make sure the information in the [`baremetal.csv` configuration file](/helion/openstack/install/prereqs/#req-info) file is correct and upload the file to `/root`.